BigBlue Cellpowa500 Power Station + 100W SP100 Solar Panel Review

 Testing Number / Time of DaySolar Panel OutputConditions Affecting Output

-Test 3 (9:54am)40-41WAdjusted panel angle again; raked leaves away from front of panel; kept in same location
+Test 3 (9:54am)40-41WAdjusted panel angle again; raked leaves away from front of the panel; kept in the same location

-Test 4 (11:41am)48-50WSun was higher in the sky with less trees & branches blocking sunlight; kept in same location
+Test 4 (11:41am)48-50WSun was higher in the sky with fewer trees & branches blocking sunlight; kept in the same location

 Test 5 (11:48am)52-55WMoved panel to higher elevation w/ less obstructions; raked leaves in front of panel